mchocho/darkly/12_Unsecure_File_Upload/Resources/README.md

 # Unsecure File Upload

-In the file upload page we can upload any file that isn't the requested file type.
+In the file upload page we can upload any file even if it isn't of the requested file type.

 ## Steps
-* Open terminal
+* Open your terminal and run:
-* Run
 ```bash
 	py uploadFile.py http://192.168.56.102/index.php\?page=upload#
 ```